Essential Fatty Acids

 While there are many essential fatty acids, sourced from different foods, the trick is avoiding the fishy after-taste.
 If you can stomach it taking a teaspoon of fish oil is a quick and easy way, but doesn't taste great.
 Instead, try and add a teaspoon and gradually increase to a tablespoon of either fish oil or flax seed oil to your smoothie or yogurt.
 Another way to increase your intake is by adding flax seed or avocado oil as your salad dressing, it is a lot healthier than salad dressings.

 - 1 Banana

 - Almond Milk

 *If you don’t like peanut butter you can also try raw cacao powder it will give you the chocolate taste without the sugar.

 Amanda is a Dermal Clinician with a Bachelor of Health Science in Dermal Therapies.
 She has 15 years experience in the skin, and aesthetic industry, and is very passionate about skin health, acne, and digestive health.
-She is currently studying Masters in Human Nutrition as she believes that healthy skin starts from within.
+In 2019, she completed her Masters in Human Nutrition as she believes that healthy skin starts from within.

 Having battled with acne in her 20's which left her with acne scarring, she knows how this can affect self-esteem and the frustration of not seeing results.
-At this time of having acne, Amanda also had digestive issues which she discovered was the link to her acne and overall health.
+This has been the driving force to focus on acne scarring and restoring skin.